Hawkinge

 Hawkinge (/ˈhɔːkɪndʒ/ HAW-kinj) is a town and civil parish in the Folkestone and Hythe district of Kent, England.
 The original village of Hawkinge is actually just less than a mile (c.
 1.3 km) due east of the present village centre; the village of Hawkinge was formed by the merging of Hawkinge and Uphill.

+The name Hawkinge derives from the Old English hafocing meaning 'hawk place' or perhaps 'Hafoc's place'.

 World War II

 During World War II, RAF Hawkinge was the closest operational airfield to France and was used during the Battle of Britain.
+Cicely McCall wrote about Hawkinge Women's Institute which had been reduced to just five members because of the effects of the war.
+The five remaining members had a canning machine and they made jam.
+They made 350kg of jam.
+During an air raid the married members went to the air raid shelter, but the unmarried member stayed behind to stir the jam.

-The construction of the houses was hampered by the discovery of several pipe bombs, put there in the event of a German invasion to render the airfield useless to enemy airplanes.
+The construction of the houses after the war was hampered by the discovery of several pipe bombs, put there in the event of a German invasion to render the airfield useless to enemy airplanes.
 There are several reminders of the war in and near the site of the original village; the Kent Battle of Britain Museum and various pillboxes are scattered amongst the farms.

 Hawkinge Cemetery is near the site of the aerodrome and most of the 95 Second World War casualties buried there were airmen.
 About a quarter were killed during the Battle of Britain.
 Most of the war graves are in a special plot east of the chapel, including 59 German graves, which are together in a group at the south-eastern corner.

 Governance

-Hawkinge is in the Folkestone and Hythe Westminster constituency.
+Hawkinge is in the Ashford Westminster constituency.

 On Kent County Council, Hawkinge forms part of the Elham Valley Division, represented by Cllr Susan Carey (Conservative).
-On the Folkestone and Hythe District Council, Hawkinge is covered by the North Downs East ward, represented by Cllrs David Godfrey, Philip Martin, and Stuart Peall (all Conservative).
+On the Folkestone and Hythe District Council, Hawkinge is covered by the North Downs East ward, represented by Cllrs James Butcher, Stephen Scoffham (both Green Party of England and Wales) and David Godfrey (Conservative).
 Hawkinge Town Council consists of thirteen elected members; Eleven Conservatives, one UKIP and one Independents.